apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Minor improvements to SAML2 SLO responses to handle and recognize `Asynchronous` logout requests.
 - Puppeteer tests to ensure actuator endpoints can produce the expected output for `GET/READ` operations.
 - Puppeteer tests to password reset flows with security questions.
+- Git-based integrations are given the option to specify the HTTP client used for remote operations.
+- JDBC/JPA integrations are given the option to specify the database `fetch-size`.
+Furthermore, a number of JPA collections and relationships associated with registered services are now marked as lazy to improve query performance for load operations.

 ## Library Upgrades